DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/partnerships.md

 ### Find delivery partners

-Lead providers can use the `GET /delivery-partners`endpoint to get the required `delivery_partner_id` for creating or updating partnerships, and to verify which delivery partners are registered to deliver in a given cohort.
-This helps providers choose the right partner (for example, by cohort or region), plan coverage, and avoid submission errors when confirming or updating partnerships.
+Lead providers can use the `GET /delivery-partners`endpoint to:

+* get the required `delivery_partner_id` for creating or updating partnerships
+* verify which delivery partners they can contractually work with in a given cohort

 For detailed technical information, view the `GET /delivery-partners` [endpoint Swagger API documentation](/api/docs/v3#/Delivery%20Partners/get_api_v3_delivery_partners).